 Why Medical Marijuana Turns You Eyes Red and How to Fix It

 Red eyes are a telltale sign that you’ve smoked marijuana.
 And it’s not only smoking that leads to bloodshot eyes.
 Eating cannabis edibles can also cause temporary eye redness.
+In order to purchase edibles from dispensaries, patients must first get approved by a medical marijuana doctor.
+The team of doctors at Missouri marijuana card are here to help.
+Schedule your online appointment.

 For some people, bloodshot eyes happen every time they use a medical marijuana product.
 But for others, red eyes only occur occasionally—typically when they ingest higher quantities or use stronger cannabis products.